siminliuSL/paul-granham-rag/README.md

 * Divide each essay into chunk
 * Run embedding on each chunk
 * Store content and embedding of each chunk in Document_chunks

+## TODO
+* Compare embedding models.
+Try smaller dimensions.
+* Create trigger(s) for scraping.
+It can either be a schedule, or a "refresh" request from UI.
+* Improve performance when chunking and Embedding